Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * The different possible options for a gene are called alleles.
 * The differences between alleles are typically reduced to single nucleotide polymorphisms (SNPs).
 The smallest change one can make to regiong that codes for molecules is swapping out one of the letters that code for a nucleotide.
 Many times, the alleles will have long sequences of SNPs.
 * The exons (complete set of genetic material that codes for molecules) comprise about 1% of genetic material.
-* Many genetic tests only look at 10% of the exons at the max.
+* Many genetic tests check a maximum of 10% of the exon SNPs.
+* This means genetic tests only check a maximum of 0.1% of genetic material.
 * Additionally, their is heiritable epigenetic coding.
 Most tests and research papers ignore this.
 * The complete genetic sequence of any human being has not been sequenced.
-[Psst, the human genome was never completely sequenced.
-Some scientists say it should be](https://www.statnews.com/2017/06/20/human-genome-not-fully-sequenced/)
+See the article: [Psst, the human genome was never completely sequenced.
+Some scientists say it should be](https://www.statnews.com/2017/06/20/human-genome-not-fully-sequenced/).

 You should take a look at [Whole genome sequencing](https://en.wikipedia.org/wiki/Whole_genome_sequencing) over at Wikipedia for more info.